One Method to Solve all Stock Problems on LeetCode

 This doubt is valid.
 As explained in our previous article Dynamic Programming Q&A, the traversal order of the dp

-array is determined mainly by the base case.
-We start from the base case and gradually move towards the result.
+array is determined mainly by the base case, starting from the base case and gradually moving towards the result.

 from large to small also yield correct results?
 Notice that dp[i][k][..]